 Dental implants are designed to replace lost or missing teeth but not all kinds of implants are created equal.
 In this article we will take a look at different types of dental implants and when they are recommended.

-Endosteal implants are what you’re likely to see most often when researching about the topic because they are used most commonly.
+Endosteal implants are what you’re likely to see most often when researching the topic because they are used most commonly.
 They look like screws and are embedded into your jaw when your bone is dense and wide enough.

 In the event that your jawbone is too small for endosteal implants, subperiosteal implants are likely to be recommended.
 A subperiosteal implant is placed above your jawbone to prevent further bone loss.